Daniela Lalita: Influences

-In an interview with fashion magazine i-D, Lalita explained that she was influenced by "Carl Jung, allegories of all kind[s], Hildegard von Bingen, Morton Subotnick, Clive Barker, Amnesia Scanner, Aphex Twin, and most Warp records from the 90's."
-She also mentioned in an interview with Dazed that Carl Jung had a major influence on her, especially his concept of the archetype of the "Great Mother".
-In composing her own songs, she was inspired by Smithsonian Folkways recordings of ritual chants from the UNESCO album Ritual Chant and Music.
-She also states that she feels deeply rooted in Peru through the songs of her mother and grandmother from her childhood.
+Lalita cited a wide range of influences, including Carl Jung, Hildegard von Bingen, Morton Subotnick, Clive Barker, Amnesia Scanner, Aphex Twin, and many Warp releases from the 1990s.
+She described Jung as a particularly significant influence, especially his concept of the "Great Mother" archetype.
+In composing her own songs, she drew inspiration from Smithsonian Folkways recordings of ritual chants featured on the UNESCO album Ritual Chant and Music.
+For her forthcoming EP TAC TAC, she cited film composers such as Vangelis, Jonny Greenwood, Eduard Artemyev, and Nino Rota as influences.
+She also said that she felt deeply connected to Peru through the songs her mother and grandmother sang during her childhood.